Hugh Carter

-Hugh Alton Carter (August 13, 1920 – June 24, 1999) was an American politician and businessman from Georgia.
-He was also the first cousin of U.S. president Jimmy Carter.
+Hugh Alton Carter Sr. (August 13, 1920 – June 24, 1999) was an American politician and businessman from Georgia.
+He was also the first cousin of former U.S. president Jimmy Carter.

 Early life and education

 Born in Plains, Georgia, Carter served in World War II as a United States Army lieutenant seeing combat in Europe.
 After the war, Carter remained in the reserves and retired as a lieutenant colonel in 1964.
-Carter graduated from Georgia Southwestern State University, when the college was a two-year college and then from the University of Georgia.
+Carter graduated from Georgia Southwestern State University, during a time when it was a two-year college, then from the Georgia Institute of Technology with a BS in industrial engineering, and followed by an MBA from the Wharton School of Business at the University of Pennsylvania.

 Political career

 Carter served seven terms (14 years) in the Georgia State Senate, from 1967 until 1981 and was a Democrat.
 He represented District 14, and succeeded his cousin future-President Jimmy Carter in that post.
 He represented eight Georgia rural counties, and served as chairman of the Senate Education Committee and was a senior member of the Appropriations, Rules and Fiscal Affairs Committees.